Let’s Talk About the Use Gonadorelin for Men on Testosterone Replacement Therapy (TRT)

 What is the Difference Between Prescribing Gonadorelin to Prevent Testicular Shrinkage Versus to Maintain Testicular Functional Capacity?

-We historically recommended HCG primarily to prevent or delay the testicular shrinkage that older men experience naturally as they get older and experience testosterone deficiency due to andropause, and which usually is exacerbated while they’re on TRT.
+We prescribe HCG primarily to prevent or delay the testicular shrinkage that older men experience naturally as they get older and experience testosterone deficiency due to andropause, which would otherwise be exacerbated while they were on TRT.
 Most men over 40 years old and almost all men over 50 years old have already lost their fertility and ability to produce significant amounts of their own testosterone.
 For them, it’s not about restoring or maintaining their testicular function.
 Instead, it’s specifically about at least delaying – if not reversing to at least some extent – the continued testicular shrinkage that they’re already experiencing.
 Living with smaller testicles and a less full scrotum, and with reduced ejaculate makes them feel less masculine and potent.
-We recommended HCG for them specifically to address their physical symptoms due to testicular shrinkage.
+We prescribe HCG for them specifically to address their physical symptoms due to testicular shrinkage.

 How Well Does Gonadorelin Work to Accomplish These Objectives?